What is a Farmhouse Kitchen?February 26, 2018

 Before sliding cabinets and press shelves were widely available, homesteaders used open cabinetry.
 Farmhouse shelves display the contents of your cupboards for all to see – and add easy access for you.
 If you have children, however, you can’t child-lock a cabinet handle that isn’t there.
 For parents, you can achieve the same traditional farmhouse look with simple glass panes.
 Having a glass pane with a light-colored handle will keep the aesthetic while keeping your kids safe.

 Using a wood, soapstone, or marble counter gives a rustic feel to the room when combined with vintage accents.
 Light wood is the most prevalently used, however, homeowners also appreciate soapstone for the contrast to their white cabinetry.
 Marble counters look especially rustic when created with one solid slab.

 Something to keep in mind: wood and marble are very porous materials for counters.
 High porosity is often associated with stain and germ absorption.
 With proper sealing, however, there’s nothing to worry about.

-If your dream home features a farmhouse kitchen, give us a call at (717) 284-4090 or contact us to start designing your custom home!
+There are several popular types of farmhouse styles.
+If your dream home features a farmhouse kitchen, give us a call at (717) 284-4090 to start designing your custom home!